Lightning-Universe/Training-Studio_app/docs/source/workflows/optimize_with_pytorch_lightning.rst

 Why Lightning HPO ?
 *******************

-If you're already a PyTorch Lightning user and looking forward to do hyper-parameters optimization.
+If you're already a PyTorch Lightning user and are looking forward to doing hyper-parameter optimization.

 You are in the right place and Lightning HPO is what you are looking for !